Jarred Kelenic Player Props: Mariners vs. Athletics

-On Tuesday, Jarred Kelenic (coming off going 3-for-4 with a home run and three RBI) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+On Wednesday, Jarred Kelenic (.316 batting average in his past 10 games, with a double, three home runs, three walks and seven RBI) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
 First pitch is at 9:40 PM ET.

-He racked up three RBI (going 3-for-4 with a home run and a walk) in his last game against the Athletics.

 Jarred Kelenic Game Info & Props vs. the Athletics